Hokkaido University and the University of Massachusetts Amherst Collaborations

 - University-wide Conferences

-The kick-off conference held on 31 January 2024: HU-UMA Virtual Symposium on Polymer Science and Engineering
+The kick-off conference held on 31 January 2024: HU-UMA Virtual Symposium on Polymer Science and Engineering - HU-UMA Joint Research Seed Fund

 - Jointly-appointed Faculties

-Area UMass Amherst HU Counterparts Faculty of Information Science and Technology – Collaborative Centre for Big Data and IoT - Staff Exchange
+Area HU Counterparts UMass Amherst Faculty of Information Science and Technology – Collaborative Centre for Big Data and IoT - Staff Exchange

 Area | Participants |